Frivolous spending, lectures can’t stop Cedi fall – Moi Thompson to government

 Background

-Vice President Mahamudu Bawumia has attributed the drastic depreciation of the local currency on challenges in approving the 2022 budget and Russia-Ukraine war.
+Vice President Mahamudu Bawumia has attributed the drastic depreciation of the local currency to challenges in approving the 2022 budget and the Russia-Ukraine war.

 According to him, the situation brought about low investor confidence in Ghana’s economy among others.